Various images above courtesy of Craig Kinder Food Photography

 As this tour is within Western Australia the package price includes travel by private bus to our destination as well as accommodation at the Kingsley Motel Manjimup which has recently undergone a smart new sparkly refit.

-Whilst travelling through the Southern Forests on this tour, you will be taken past an incredible array of agricultural, horticultural and aquaculture properties producing potatoes, avocados, apples, stone fruit, dairy, sheep, cattle, marron, trout, vineyards and trufferies, as well as the stunning natural backdrop of the towering karri and jarrah forests.
-We hope you enjoy your visit to the Southern Forests.
+Whilst travelling through the Southern Forests on this tour, you will be taken past an incredible array of agricultural, horticultural and aquaculture properties producing potatoes, avocados, apples, stone fruit, dairy, sheep, cattle, marron, trout, vineyards and truff. all with the stunning natural backdrop of the towering karri and jarrah forests.

 WELCOME LUNCH WITH SOUTHERN FORESTS FOOD COUNCIL